elonen/clapshot/README.md

 ### Key Features

-- Video ingestion via HTTP video uploads or shared folders
+- Media file ingestion via HTTP uploads or shared folders
-- Video transcoding with FFmpeg
+- Media transcoding with FFmpeg
 - Commenting, drawing annotations, and threaded replies
 - Real-time collaborative review sessions
-- Storage of videos as files and metadata in an SQLite (3.5+) database
+- Stores media files on disk and metadata in an SQLite (3.5+) database
 - Authentication agnostic, you can use *OAuth, JWS, Kerberos, Okta* etc., using Nginx username pass-through
 - **[NEW]** Extensible "Organizer" plugins for custom integrations, workflow, and access control